nickmvincent/cmpt120_fall2024/lecture_src/deck_10.md

 Ok, this is obviously getting a bit ridiculous.

-If you really had to, you could "complete this maze"...
+If you really had to, I'd bet you could "complete this maze"...

 but let's actually visualize it!

 ---

+## Motivating Task: Green Screen

 Today's goal: